andlo/mycroft-skills-list-gitbook/skills/skill-naptime.MycroftAI.md

 ---
-description: Put Mycroft to sleep when you don't want to be disturbed
+description: 'Put Mycroft to sleep when you don't want to be disturbed'
 ---

 ### _skill-naptime.MycroftAI_